 - Develop and implement a Prevention and Protection digital programme.

 - Adopt the National Fire Chief’s Council (NFCC) Early Intervention Implementation Framework.

 Priority 3: Help protect the built environment

-- Continue to implement learning from the Grenfell Tower Inquiry.
+- Continue to implement recommendations from the Grenfell Inquiry and The Cube report.

 Priority 4: Use resources sustainably and deliver the most value